Lecture 3: Data munging

 • try the notebook exercises on your own

-• Quiz 1 is Wednesday — covers Lectures 1-3
+• Quiz 1 is Wednesday — covers Lectures 1-3. be on time!

 one-minute feedback